christophsjones/piano-typer/README.md

 ## Comments

 To make or edit a song, check out the song format in SongData.hx.
 This is the only file that needs to be modified.
+The beatmap-convert.py script can also be used to write songs in a simpler format.
 (Note that the existing main menu UI has space for a fifth song but not a sixth.)

 Every song needs a slowed-down version of the audio for Practice Mode, with length 1.25 times the original length.
 [Audacity](https://www.audacityteam.org/) can be used to create a high-quality slowed down audio file.
 In my version of Audacity, it's under "Effect > Change Tempo..." and set "Percent Change" to "-20.00".